beiliren/Endpoint-geodesic-problems/README.md

 # Endpoint-geodesic-problems
-This repository contains some source codes for solving the Endpoint geodesic problems

 The codes are released to reproduce the experiments reported in the following journal paper:

-Lyle Noakes and Erchuan Zhang, "Finding geodesics joining given points", Advances in Computational Mathematics, 2022.
+***Lyle Noakes and Erchuan Zhang, "Finding geodesics joining given points", Advances in Computational Mathematics, 2022.***

 Please acknowledge the authors by citing the above paper in any academic publications that have made use of this package or part of it.

 ## Get started

-***The code is tested in Matlab 2020b***
+The code is tested in Matlab 2020b

 ## Algorithm Prototypes